 3. Honeywell HCM-350 Germ-Free – Germ-free dry air relief.
 Super-easy to refill, too!

-That’s a feature I’ve rarely seen in humidifiers, if at all, and it’s a great choice for those who have immune system or other health issues but still want comfortable, healthy dry skin relief.
+That’s a feature I’ve rarely seen in humidifiers, if at all, and it’s a great choice for those who have an immune system or other health issue but still want comfortable, healthy dry skin relief.